exosite-labs/pyonep/README.md

 --) datastore_config: local write buffer and read cache parameter setup --) transport_config: Exosite server parameter setup

-For examples, reference example scripts in the ./onepv1lib/examples/ folder
+For examples, reference example scripts in the ./onepv1lib/examples/ folder.
+Note that to run the examples without installing the pyonep package, the example script must be located in the root folder (with ./onepv1lib as a sub-folder).

-For more information, reference Exosite online documentation.
+For more information on the API, reference Exosite online documentation.

 ========================================
 Release Info